Please use these assets to raise awareness about prostate cancer symptoms in Greater Manchester.

 ---|---|---|

-• black men • men over the age of 50 • or for those who have a family history of prostate, breast or ovarian cancer.
+• black • have Jewish heritage • or have a family history of prostate, breast or ovarian cancer.
 If you fall into one of these groups you should speak to your GP to discuss your risk.
 You may also decide to ask for a PSA test. |

 ![]() |

-• black men • men over the age of 50 • or for those who have a family history of prostate cancer.
+• black • have Jewish heritage • or have a family history of prostate, breast or ovarian cancer.
 If you fall into one of these groups you should speak to your GP to discuss your risk.
 You may also decide to ask for a PSA test. |

 ![]() |

-• black men • men over the age of 50 • or for those who have a family history of prostate, breast or ovarian cancer.
+• black • have Jewish heritage • or have a family history of prostate, breast or ovarian cancer.
 If you fall into one of these groups you should speak to your GP to discuss your risk.
 You may also decide to ask for a PSA test. |

 ![]() |

 Promotional image by NHS highlighting ‘Prostate cancer will affect 1 in 4 black men.’
-Features a person with arms crossed, wearing a blue jacket, and encouraging early diagnosis and discussions with a GP. |
+Features a Black man with arms crossed, wearing a blue jacket.
+Text says: Early diagnosis makes treatment more successful and really does save lives.
+Speak to your GP to discuss your risk. |

 Copy short (X) | Image preview | ALT text |